BrianLinggadjaja/flexbox_learning/README.md

 # Floats and Positioning
-This project consist of html, css, and sass/scss with the intent of developing my front-end skills.
+This project consist of html, css, and sass/scss with the intent of learning flex-box

 ## index.html
 Contains the actual content for this layout.